yyccbb/tp/docs/UserGuide.md

 ### Adding a Student or TA: `add stu`, `add ta`

-Adds a Student (TA) to the address book.
+Adds a Student/TA to the address book.

 Format:
 * To add a Student,<br>